-We are a California employment law firm with a focus on representing aggrieved workers in their overtime and wage and hour disputes with their employers.
+We are a California employment law firm with a focus on representing aggrieved workers in their wage and hour disputes with their employers.
 We only represent employees and refrain from defending employers.
 This is a philosophical approach we have adopted to champion the labor rights of workers with little bargaining power.
-Furthermore, we have a 21st century approach to legal representation, utilizing text messaging, email, facetime and other forms of communication with our clients to ensure that we provide the maximum convenience.
+Furthermore, we have a 21st century approach to legal representation, utilizing text messaging, email, face time and other forms of communication with our clients to ensure that we provide the maximum convenience.
 Additionally, unlike other labor law firms that operate like a mill and treat their clients like a number, we stick with a lighter case load so that we can provide prompt attention to any inquiries our clients have.
 We believe that all individuals are entitled to justice, particularly those that have been nickeled and dimed by their employers, and although the general consensus is that corporations have become more and more powerful we like to think that we are doing our part to keep them honest.

 Does Your Employer